School of Management, Entrepreneurship and Supply Chain

 Available via Ecampus

-MGMT 576, INTEGRATIVE CAPSTONE, 3 Credits
+MGMT 576, ORGANIZATIONAL LEADERSHIP CAPSTONE, 3 Credits

 Identify and analyze the leadership and workforce implications of an organizational challenge and/or opportunity.
 Develop actionable recommendations for effectively addressing the identified leadership and workforce implications.